PaulRBerg/prb-math/README.md

 ## Acknowledgments

-- Mikhail Vladimirov for the insights he shared in his [Math in Solidity](https://medium.com/coinmonks/math-in-solidity-part-1-numbers-384c8377f26d) series.
+- Mikhail Vladimirov for the insights he shared in the [Math in Solidity](https://medium.com/coinmonks/math-in-solidity-part-1-numbers-384c8377f26d) article series.
-- Remco Bloemen for his work on [overflow-safe multiplication and division](https://xn--2-umb.com/21/muldiv/) and for responding to the questions I asked him while developing the library.
+- Remco Bloemen for his work on [overflow-safe multiplication and division](https://xn--2-umb.com/21/muldiv/), and for responding to the questions I asked him while developing the library.
-- Everyone who contributed a PR to this repository.
+- Everyone who has contributed a PR to this repository.

 ## License